We are really looking forward to welcoming all of our new students! We very much hope you will have a memorable and inspiring time here with us.

 Before You Arrive

 Before you arrive, we suggest that you spend some time over the summer consolidating what you already know about the ancient world, and dipping into unfamiliar territory.
 Don't forget to visit local sites/museums to look at ancient artefacts, as well as completing some of the suggested reading.
-Take a look also at some of the Knowledge Centre articles written by members of the department, our blog series, Material Musings, and Coins at Warwick, and watch some of our Vodcasts, or films on our YouTube channel.
-Don't forget to check out our student bloggers, Shayni and Rebecca.
+Take a look also at some of our blog series, Material Musings, and Coins at Warwick, and watch films on our YouTube channel.
+Don't forget to check out our student blogs.

 Reading Lists to Look at Before You Arrive